-- Second Offense – $150 fine, discretionary assignment, payment for and completion of and compliance with a chemical dependency assessment, and/or candidate for residence unit expulsion.
-Parents may be notified if a student has not yet reached 21 years of age.
+- Second Offense – $150 fine, discretionary assignment, payment for and completion of and compliance with a chemical dependency assessment, candidate for residence unit expulsion, and/or parental notification.

-- Third Offense – $225 fine, discretionary assignment, payment for and completion of and compliance with a chemical dependency assessment, and/or candidate for residence unit expulsion.
-Parents may be notified if a student has not yet reached 21 years of age.
+- Third Offense – $225 fine, discretionary assignment, payment for and completion of and compliance with a chemical dependency assessment, candidate for residence unit expulsion, and/or parental notification.

-Illegal substances including marijuana, prescribed academic performance enhancing drugs, Ritalin, Aderal and the like, cocaine and heroin, hashish and synthetic derivatives are prohibited in university facilities, on university property and/or at university-sponsored events.
+Illegal substances including marijuana, prescribed academic performance enhancing drugs and the like, Cocaine and Heroin, hashish and synthetic derivatives are prohibited in university facilities, on university property and/or at university-sponsored events.
 Any student found responsible for the use or possession of marijuana or other illegal substance may face possible criminal charges.
 Violations of the drug policy may result in disciplinary action.
-In addition, the university may require a student who possesses or uses illicit drugs or is found with drug paraphernalia to participate in an approved drug rehabilitation program (at the expense of the student) and to provide the university satisfactory evidence of successful completion of the program and of being drug free.
+In addi- tion, the university may require a student who possesses or uses illicit drugs or is found with drug paraphernalia to participate in an approved drug rehabilitation program (at the expense of the student) and to provide the university satisfactory evidence of successful completion of the program and of being drug free.

 When it is not possible to determine who within a group of students is responsible for the use, possession, manufacture, sale or distribution of drugs, responsibility for the offense will fall on the occupant in whose room, vehicle or social gathering the violation occurs unless another individual within the group accepts responsibility.

-While the sanctions imposed depend upon the severity of the marijuana or other drug offense and the history of offenses (if any), disciplinary measures typically follow this pattern:
+While the sanctions imposed depend upon the severity of the marijuana offense and the history of offenses (if any), disciplinary measures typically follow this pattern; but may vary.

-- First Offense – a $100 minimum penalty, a mandatory education program, and a warning that another violation may result in suspension or eviction from university housing facilities.
-Parental/guardian notification is possible.
+- First Offense – a $100 minimum penalty, a mandatory education program, a warning that another violation may result in suspension or eviction from university housing facilities, and parental notification.

-- Second Offense – a $200 penalty, a mandatory alcohol and drug assessment, compliance with treatment outlined in the assessment (if any), and a warning of probable suspension or eviction from university housing facilities with another violation.
-Parental/guardian notification is possible.
+- Second Offense – a $200 penalty, a mandatory alcohol and drug assessment, compliance with treatment outlined in the assessment (if any), and a warning of probable suspension or eviction from university housing facilities with another violation, and/or parental notification.

-- Third Offense – $300 penalty and referral to Director of Residence Life for additional penalties which may include suspension or removal from housing facilities.
-Parental/guardian notification is possible.
+- Third Offense – $300 penalty, referral to Director of Student Life for additional penalties that may include suspen- sion or removal from housing facilities, and/or parental notification.

 Underage Possession or Consumption, Underage Attempt or Procurement, Attempt or Entering Tavern, Possession of False ID